Nangos/nimi-nasa/lipu.md

 I am *jan pi nimi ala* on [Reddit](https://www.reddit.com/user/daniel_nango).
 Feel free to share your suggestions and ideas!

-The project's source code will be released on GitHub soon.
+The project's source code is released on [GitHub](https://github.com/Nangos/nimi-nasa/).
 For specific issues and feedbacks, it would be best to visit the GitHub repository.